Back to School

 Prepare for a low emergency.
 Bring your glucagon with you to home and away events and be sure to tell someone where it is.

 Stay supplied!
 Always have water, juice, and/or glucose tablets on hand when going to play sports.

 Stay alert.
 We recommend you always wear a medical alert ID during sports and activities.

 Stay cool!
 If you will be playing outdoors while the weather is still hot, make sure you stay hydrated.
 Store your insulin in a small cooler where the sun will not reach it.

 Be sure to check out our Exercise & Activities FAQs for more information.

 Tackling Back to School Stress & Anxiety

-Returning to school after a long, and frankly strange year, can be nerve wracking.
+Returning to school can be nerve wracking.
 This is normal and will likely subside as your child gets back in the routine of in-person school.
 However, some children may experience anticipatory anxiety that makes the transition back to school more challenging.
 There are things you can do to reduce your child’s school related anxiety and potential avoidance.

 Signs your child may be experiencing anticipatory anxiety about school: